Abdullah Yusuf Ali: Triumph and Tragedy

 Education

 After early religious education in Surat, Abdullah’s father shifted him to Bombay for better prospects.
-Abdullah joined the new Anjuman Himayat-ul-Islam, established by Badruddin Tyabji and other progressive Muslims for the advancement of Muslim children.
+Abdullah joined the new Anjuman Himayat-ul-Islam, established by Badruddin Tyabji and other progressive Muslims to advance Muslim children.
 Tyabji later became the third President of the Indian National Congress.
 He also became the first Indian Chief Justice of the Bombay High Court.
 The Anjuman was the first school that combined Islamic and modern British education.
 Abdullah was among its first students.
 A few years his junior, for a brief period, was Muhammad Ali Jinnah.
-At the school, Abdullah learnt enough of Islam and Arabic to commit the Qur’an to memory.
+Abdullah learned enough of Islam and Arabic at school to memorise the Qur’an.

 Wilson College, Chowpatty, Mumbai, 1893